 - Reacts with cyclopentadienylmagnesium bromide in one preparation of ferrocene, a metal-sandwich complex.

-- Sometimes used in a technique of Raku ware firing, the iron coloring a pottery piece shades of pink, brown, and orange.
+- Sometimes used in a technique of Raku ware firing, the iron colouring a pottery piece shades of pink, brown, and orange.

 - Used to test the pitting and crevice corrosion resistance of stainless steels and other alloys.